-Food combining is a philosophy of eating that has ancient roots, but has become extremely popular in the recent past.
+Food combining is a philosophy of eating that has ancient roots but has become extremely popular in recent years.

-Proponents of food-combining diets believe that improper food combinations can lead to disease, toxin buildup and digestive distress.
+Proponents of food-combining diets believe that improper food combinations can lead to disease, toxin buildup, and digestive issues.

-They also believe that proper combinations can relieve these problems.
+They also believe that proper combinations can actually help relieve these problems.

-Food combining is the term for the idea that certain foods pair well together, while others do not.
+Food combining is a concept based on the idea that certain foods pair well, while others do not.

-The belief is that combining foods improperly — for example, eating steak with potatoes — can lead to negative health and digestive effects.
+The belief is that combining foods improperly — for example, eating steak with potatoes — can lead to negative effects on health and digestion.

 Generally, food-combining diets assign foods to different groups.

-Alternatively, some plans classify foods as either acidic, alkaline or neutral.
+Alternatively, some plans classify foods as acidic, alkaline, or neutral.

 Food-combining diets specify how you should combine these groups in a meal.

-- Only eat fruit on an empty stomach, especially melons.
+- Eat fruit only on an empty stomach, especially melons.

-- Only consume dairy products on an empty stomach, especially milk.
+- Consume dairy products only on an empty stomach, especially milk.

-The first is that, because different foods are digested at different speeds, combining a fast-digesting food with a slow-digesting food causes a “traffic jam” in your digestive tract, leading to negative digestive and health consequences.
+The first is that, because foods are digested at different speeds, combining a fast-digesting food with a slow-digesting food causes a “traffic jam” in your digestive tract, leading to negative effects on health and digestion.

-The second belief is that different foods require different enzymes to be broken down and that these enzymes work at different pH levels — levels of acidity — in your gut.
+The second belief is that different foods require different enzymes to be broken down and that these enzymes work at varying pH levels — levels of acidity — in your gut.

-The idea is that if two foods require different pH levels, the body cannot properly digest both at the same time.
+The idea is that if two foods require different pH levels, your body cannot properly digest both at the same time.

 Proponents of food-combining diets believe that these principles are essential to proper health and digestion.

-It is also believed that the improper combination of foods leads to negative health consequences such as digestive distress, the production of toxins and disease.
+They also believe that improper combining of foods causes toxins to build up and leads to negative health consequences such as digestive distress and disease.

-Bottom Line: Food combining refers to a way of eating in which certain types of foods are not eaten together.
+Food combining is a way of eating in which certain types of foods are not eaten together.
 Proponents of food-combining diets believe improper combinations lead to disease and digestive distress.

-So far, only one study has examined the principles of food combining.
-It tested whether a diet based on food combining had an effect on weight loss.
+So far, only one 2000 study has examined the principles of food combining.
+It looked at whether a diet based on food combining had an effect on weight loss.

-After six weeks, participants in both groups had lost an average of about 13–18 lbs (6–8 kg), but the food-combining diet offered no benefit over the balanced diet (1).
+After 6 weeks, participants in both groups had lost an average of 13–18 pounds (6–8 kg), but the food-combining diet offered no benefit over the balanced diet (

-But what is now known about basic biochemistry and nutritional science directly contradicts most of the principles of food combining.
+What we now know about basic biochemistry and nutritional science directly contradicts most of the principles of food combining.

 Here’s a closer look at the science behind the claims.